 The Management Committee is a permanent committee established by the Board of Directors.
 It is a forum that directly supports the work of the Chairman & CEO and is the supreme management body of the Bank.
-It has decision making power in the issues that are relegated into its scope of authority by the Organisational and Operational Regulations, it takes a preliminary position and prepares decisions in the majority of issues that are discussed by the General Meeting, the Board of Directors and the Supervisory Board, and plays a coordinating role in the senior management of the Bank.
+The Management Committee coordinates the preparation of strategic decisions and has decision-making powers in matters referred to its competence by the Organisational and Operational Regulations.
+It takes a preliminary position and prepares decisions in the majority of issues that are discussed by the General Meeting, the Board of Directors and the Supervisory Board, and plays a coordinating role in the senior management of the Bank.

-The Management Committee also ensures that the Bank can respond flexibly and effectively to market and regulatory factors and that the Bank as a whole can act in a coordinated fashion.
+The Management Committee ensures that the Bank can respond flexibly and effectively to market and regulatory factors and that the Bank as a whole can act in a coordinated fashion.